-Kingart Pictures is a New York City metro resource for location scouting, management and production services.
+Kingart Pictures is a New York City metro movie/commercial location scouting, management and production service.
+And writes scripts.

 DR. SCRIPT COVERAGE...HAS A PLAN...AS EASY AS 1...2...3...4...5

-You draft-write-evolve your Script for weeks and months.
+You write-evolve your Script for weeks and months.
 Years?
 One day, you deem It done, a crop for harvest.
-Maybe it is, or not.
+Maybe so, or not.
 You'd be wise to get fresh eyes on it.
-Perhaps not those of your friends, family or colleagues; perhaps they can't or won't offer what is most needed.
-And that is?
-Concise Honest Professional Constructive Criticism.
-Such as (and a dozen variations):
+Perhaps not those of friends or family; maybe they can't or won't offer you what is most needed: Concise Honest Professional Constructive Criticism.
+Such as (and many variations):

 Move over, rover, let a producer take over.

 Something more fundamental or less obvious, or more, or less.

 Just As Possible: It's terrific.
 For your home run trot, may I suggest ...?

 This Doctor is a screenwriter, production veteran, cinephile, aspiring producer.
 The best medicine is a ton of diligence, camaraderie. tough love, and a thorough critique from one who walks the same road: I've Been There, Done That.
 A bright script can lure art-and-business producers, managers, actors, investors and other players.
 Pitch Meetings become the Second Act of your Writing Journey.

 1. A Passion for (the) Story: A Profound Movie, Euphoric Music, A Love Affair can set your Heart and Soul Ablaze.
 Do that for others.